sidmalani/flutter-fastlane-fastpublish/README.md

 - KEYSTORE_KEY_PASSWORD - key password
 - PLAY_CONFIG_JSON - base 64 value of the contents of playstore key json file
   - ``` base64 -i play_config.json > play_config.json.b64 ```

+Please note the first aab file may have to be uploaded manually according to some blog posts.
+So just create a release in Playstore in internal testing and upload the AAB.
+Mark it versionName 1.0.0 and versionNumber 1.

+To release newer versions simply update the version in pubspec.yaml file.
+The format is <versionname>+<versionnumber> so increment both and publish.

+The current setup releases beta track to "Internal Testing" in Playstore.